Sutto/unique_generator/README.md

 ## Introduction

-Unique Generator is a plugin for ActiveRecord and MongoMapper which makes it simple to generate unique fields and unique tokens.
+Unique Generator is a plugin for ActiveRecord and MongoMapper which makes it simple to generate unique fields and unique tokens e.g. for invites, api keys and the like.

 Unique Generator is only available for Rails 3.0+.